-Stephen Brede is a 58 year old journalist and photographer who has thought for many working years of making a non-motorized voyage, a walkabout, though in the end it is a walkabout with a paddle.
-He plans to circumnavigate Lake Huron in the summer and fall of 2009.
-Stephen has always been drawn to the water, it brought him from East Lansing to Petoskey, Michigan years ago.
+Stephen Brede is a 63 year old journalist and photographer who thought for many working years of making a non-motorized voyage, a walkabout, though in the end it is a walkabout with a paddle.
+Stephen has always been drawn to the water, it brought him from East Lansing to Petoskey, Michigan, years ago.
 Legendary canoeist, Verlen Kruger, who began paddling at the age of 41 and died 41 years later in 2004, inspired Stephen with stories of his long distance canoe voyages.
-Kruger also designed the expedition canoe that is Stephen’s new home office, the Seawind.
+Kruger also designed and built the expedition canoe that is Stephen’s new home office, the Seawind.

 The trip around Lake Huron began on June 21, 2009 at the south end of the Mackinac Bridge on the first day of summer.
-His goal is the north end of the Mighty Mack before the storms of November and he made it back to his starting point on September 19, 2009.
+His goal was the north end of the Mighty Mack before the storms of November and he made it back to his starting point on September 19, 2009.
 He paddled 69 of those days and traveled 814 miles.

-Circumnavigation of Lake Michigan is the quest this summer.
-Stephen paddled north from Petoskey Harbor, 6 blocks from home, and returned to Little Traverse Bay from the south on September 27, 2010.
+Circumnavigation of Lake Michigan was the quest this summer.
+Stephen paddled north from Petoskey Harbor, 6 blocks from home, on June 24, 2010.
+He returned to Little Traverse Bay from the south on September 27, 2010.
 He spent 60 days on the water and paddled 861 miles.
 This was a very windy summer and there were many days spent on shore waiting for favorable conditions.

-After taking last summer off following the death of his father, Stephen is ready to get his beloved Seawind back in the water and follow his dream around the coastline of Lake Erie, the southernmost, shallowest, smallest by volume of the Great Lakes.
+After taking the summer of 2011 off, following the death of his father, Stephen launched his beloved Seawind back into the water and followed his dream around the coast of Lake Erie, the southernmost, shallowest, smallest by volume of the Great Lakes.
 Embarking on June 22, 2012, he returned on August 29, 2012, putting 585 more miles on his canoe.
 He paddled a total of 47 days on Lake Erie.